darkplace-dr/Dark-Place/README.md

 An open source Kristal mod that anyone can contribute to.

-> **Note** Under construction.
+> README under construction.

 [Discord Server](https://discord.gg/dYFchbRTES)
+> [!WARNING]
-**IMPORTANT NOTE** Due to recent harassment that's been going on, any accounts that have been recently made within the last few days that join will be instantly banned, please keep this in mind if you want to join this server.
+> Due to recent harassment that's been going on, any accounts that have been recently made within the last few days that join will be instantly banned, please keep this in mind if you want to join this server.

 [Official Website](https://darkplace-dr.github.io/)